-There has been much concern within government and civil society that the number of children living in child-only households is escalating as the number of orphaned children increases due to AIDS-related deaths of parents.
-It has been argued that kinship networks are stretched to their limits and are struggling to provide support to orphaned children.
+There has been much concern within government and civil society that the number of children living in child-only households is escalating and that kinship networks are stretched to their limits.
 While orphaning undoubtedly places a large burden on families, there is little evidence to suggest that their capacity to care for orphans has been saturated, as commentators have feared.
-Rather than seeing increasing numbers of orphaned children living without adults, the vast majority of orphans live with family members, and child-headed households are not primarily the result of orphaning.4 Nevertheless it will be important to monitor the prevalence and nature of child-headed households as the HIV/AIDS pandemic continues.
+Rather than seeing increasing numbers of orphaned children living without adults, the vast majority of orphans live with family members, and childheaded households are not primarily the result of orphaning.4

-There were about 87,000 children living in a total of 40,000 childonly households across South Africa in 2012.
+There were about 85,000 children living in a total of 61,000 childonly households across South Africa in 2013.
 This equates to 0.5% of all children.
 While children living in child-only households are rare relative to those resident in other household forms, the number of children living in this extreme situation is of concern.

-Importantly, however, there has been no significant change in the proportion of children living in child-only households in the period between 2002 and 2012, nor has there been any change in the proportion of child-only households over the same period.
+Importantly, however, there has been no significant change in the proportion of children living in child-only households in the period between 2002 and 2013, nor has there been any change in the proportion of child-only households over the same period.
 This is despite a marked increase in orphans in South Africa over the same period.
 Predictions of rapidly increasing numbers of child-headed households as a result of HIV are at this point unrealised.
-An analysis of national household surveys to examine the circumstances of children in child-headed households in South Africa reveals that most children in child-only households are not orphans.5 These findings suggest that social phenomena other than HIV may play important roles in the formation of these households.
+An analysis of national household surveys to examine the circumstances of child-headed households in South Africa reveals that most children in child-only households are not orphans.5 These findings suggest that social phenomena other than HIV may play important roles in the formation of these households.

-While it is not ideal for any child to live without an adult resident, it is positive that over half (53%) of all children living in child-only households are aged 15 years and above.
+While it is not ideal for any child to live without an adult resident, it is positive that close to half (46%) of all children living in child-only households are aged 15 years and above.
 Children can work legally from the age of 15, and from 16 they can obtain an identity book and receive grants on behalf of younger children.
-Only 7% of children in child-headed households are under six years.
+Fifteen percent of children in child-headed households are under six years.